-One of the basic principles of the Slovak legal order is the hierarchy of norms.
-Understanding the proper place of this principle in legislative practice and implementation is vital.
+One of the basic principles of the Slovak legal order is the hierarchy of legal norms.
+Comprehending it correctly both in legislative practice and implementation is vital in terms of legality.
 The hierarchy of norms is not, however, simply a question of straightforward logical precedence or subordination.
-Hierarchy relates to the entire issue of legitimate authority and also includes the categorical imperative that a piece of legislation may only be made by a body authorised to do so by law – within the limits of law and its own legislative powers.
+Hierarchy relates to the entire issue of legitimate authority and also includes the categorical imperative that a piece of legislation may only be made by a body authorised to do so by law – within the limits of the law and its own legislative powers.

 Legislation is categorised by what is known as ‘legal force’.
-Legal force refers to the properties of legal norms, one piece of legislation being subordinate to another (i.e. one with greater legal force), or where a legal norm is derived from one having greater legal force.
-In a situation involving legal norms with different legal force, the weaker norm may not contradict the stronger one, and the stronger norm may override the weaker one.
+Legal force refers to the properties of legislation, one piece of legislation being subordinate to another (i.e. one with greater legal force), or where one piece of legislation is derived from another having greater legal force.
+In a situation involving pieces of legislation with different legal force, the weaker provision may not contradict the stronger one, whereas the stronger provision may override the weaker one.

-- laws (primary or derived from constitutional laws).
+- acts (primary or derived from constitutional acts).

 - government regulations – always secondary,

-- legal norms of central government bodies – always secondary,
+- legislation of central government bodies – always secondary,

-- legal norms of bodies of self-governing units (authorities) – primary or secondary,
+- legislation of bodies of self-governing units (authorities) – primary or secondary,

-- legal norms issued in exceptional circumstances by authorities other than government bodies – always secondary.
+- legislation issued in exceptional circumstances by authorities other than government bodies – always secondary.

-In the system of legislation, a law having precedence means that all other legal norms must derive from the law, be compatible with it and not contradict it.
-This means that, in practice, if a legal norm lower down the hierarchy contradicts a higher-ranking norm, it is the higher-ranking norm that must be followed.
+In the system of legal provisions, where a given act has precedence this basically means that all the other legal provisions must flow from that act, be compatible with it and not contradict it.
+This means that, in practice, in a situation where a legal provision lower down the hierarchy contradicts a higher-ranking provision, it is the higher-ranking one that must be acted on.

 The bodies and authorities listed below have the power to adopt legislation (law-making bodies):

-- the National Council of the Slovak Republic – the Constitution, constitutional laws, laws, international treaties higher than laws, international treaties with the force of a law,
+- the National Council of the Slovak Republic – the Constitution, constitutional acts, acts, international treaties with precedence over acts, international treaties with the force of an act,

 - the Government of the Slovak Republic – government regulations,